igorkamyshev/withease/apps/website/docs/magazine/watch_calls.md

+---
+title: .watch calls are (not) weird
+---

 # `.watch` calls are (not) weird

 Sometimes, you can notice a _weird_ behavior in your code if you use `.watch` to track [_Store_](https://effector.dev/docs/api/effector/store) changes.
 Let us explain what is going on and how to deal with it.